gaurav-arun/ebay-alerts/README.md

 ### PubSub Service

-`PubSub` is a shared resource between Alerts Service and Analytics Service.
-Alerts Service publishes events on PubSub channels.
-Analytics Service subscribes to these channels and consumes events that arrive on this channel in order.
+`PubSub` is a shared resource between Alerts Service and Analytics Service. `Alerts Service` publishes events on PubSub channels. `Analytics Service` subscribes to these channels and consumes events that arrive on this channel in order.
+This information received over the `PubSub` channel is used by `Analytics Service` to track alert configuration and product prices.

 ### Third-Party Services